 This is the sauce, in a couple different brands I’ve found at Dillon’s…

-Then I lay out all the ingredients for people to make their own; in addition to the fish and the adobo cream sauce:
+Then I lay out all the ingredients for people to make their own.
+In addition to the fish and the adobo cream sauce, I put out:

 - thinly sliced cabbage, sprinkled and tossed with a little lime juice or rice vinegar,

 - thinly sliced or small-diced mango (optional, but nice)

 Other optional additions which I don’t use but you might like:

 - a Mexican cheese, like shredded Monterey Jack or crumbled Cotija